|[ Hoofdindex » Fietsonderdelen tests » (Dynamo) fietsverlichting » Achterlampen » Achterlampen, theorie||Engels: English ]|

 At the moment this is additional to the section on what's good and bad in taillamps, on the main page.
 Perhaps I will move all that stuff from the main page here, and put a summary on the main page instead...

-So in my view a collimated beam (such as from the Spanninga 15 with incandescent bulb) together with a larger diffusely lit up surface (similar to the Spanninga Plateo or the Niteflux) would be the perfect taillamp.
+So in my view an almost-collimated beam (such as from the Spanninga 15 with incandescent bulb) together with a larger diffusely lit up surface (similar to the Spanninga Plateo or the Niteflux) would be the perfect taillamp.

 Flashing is not good for several reasons, to best judge a cyclist's (change of) distance and to have an indication a cylist is turning, a steady taillamp is required.